terra-campaigns/unsettled/directory/Sigisfarne/Cobb.md

 ![](../../imgs/gallery/Pasted%20image%2020251016152628.png)

+Human (late 30s), Short black beard, maroon brigandine. _Military affairs, sword fighting, calligraphy._ Desires to unite the human race and let it prosper in the lands of unsettled.
+Fears that the fey are inherrently evil and thus cannot be trusted.

 Cobb, the field warden, has been around the area of Sigisfarn for some time now.
 Protecting the peasantry, scaring thieves, just your general fieldwardenry.
 But a large fire has burned down large parts of his family farm.